blab/ncov-19B/narratives/ncov-19B_resurgence.md

 E484K (yellow) emerged within this subclade.
 This mutation is present in 501Y.V2 and 501Y.V3.
 Multiple preprints have demonstrated reduced neutralization to convalescent sera, monoclonal antibodies and sera from individuals with Moderna or Pfizer-BioNTech vaccines with this mutation ([Greaney et al](https://www.biorxiv.org/content/10.1101/2020.12.31.425021v1), [Liu et al](https://www.biorxiv.org/content/10.1101/2020.11.06.372037v1), and [Wang et al](https://www.biorxiv.org/content/10.1101/2020.12.31.425021v1)).

-R190S, a mutation also present in 501Y.V3, occurs on the branch leading up to E484K.
+Spike R102I occurs on the branch leading up to E484K.

 <!-- There is NO right-side text on this slide -->